Berrysoft/StreamFormat/docs/format/print.md

 *1* prints to `std::cout` and *3* prints to `std::wcout`.

-The `fmt` string references an argument by its index, starts with 0, and embrace the index with `{}`.
+The `fmt` string refers an argument by its index, starts with 0, and embrace the index with `{}`.
 If the index embraced is out of range, it won't be formatted.

 You can specify the format style of the argument, with the syntax `{<index>:<flag>[<number>][,<flag>[<number>]...]}`.
 The flag range from: